-Drag Race’s most recent season wasn’t bad, at all.
-Compared to other shows out there, it’s still comes out on top, and it was a thrilling ride from start to finish.
+Season 11 wasn’t bad, at all.
+Compared to other shows out there, it still comes out on top and it was a thrilling ride from start to finish.
 But when you place it within this line-up, it was – like Nina West in the finale – “meh”.
 The drama felt mean rather than shady, it was perhaps the worst Snatch Game of the entire series, and Nina’s elimination hurt.
-IT HURT.
-However, Yvie is undeniably one of the most memorable winners in HERstory, Brooke and Vanjie provided us with the first ever on-screen romance, and “OPPALANCE” became another massive viral moment.
+However, Yvie Oddly is undeniably one of the most memorable winners in HERstory, Brooke Lynn Hytes and Vanessa Vanjie Mateo provided fans with the first ever on-screen romance and “OPPALANCE” became another massive viral moment on social media.

 Most iconic moment: “Tyra is a complete bitch.”